RECAPEM

 • Set up

-• Wall suction, starting with low rates of -10 cm H2O and increase to -20 cm H2O using a high pressure-low volume system.
+• Wall suction, starting with low rates of -10 cm H2O and increasing to -20 cm H2O using a high-pressure-low volume system.

 • Basic definitions